michael-wall/liferay-totp-2fa/readme.txt

 The project consists of the following OSGi bundles:

-com.mw.totp-2fa.login.fragment:
+com.mw.totp-2fa.login.fragment
 - Contains a fragment to overide Login Portlet login.jsp
 - The fragment disables Senna for the login portlet (by adding data-senna-off="true" to the aui:form tag)
 - The fragment adds a new dynamic include with key="com.liferay.login.web#/login.jsp#loginFieldsPost" below the Password field

-com.mw.totp-2fa.login.auth:
-- Contains an auth.pipeline.post Authenticator that extracts and verifies the Authenticator Code from the Login form based on the users secretKey and the current time
+com.mw.totp-2fa.login.auth
-- Contains the Dynamic Include the adds the Authenticator Code field to the Login screen
+- Contains the Dynamic Include that adds the Authenticator Code field to the Login screen

-com.mw.totp-2fa.impl:
-- Contains the OSGi component that uses the TOTP implementations to generate the TOTP Code using the users secretKey and the current time
+- Contains an auth.pipeline.post Authenticator that extracts the Authenticator Code from the Login form and verifies it matches one generated based on the users secretKey and the current time

+com.mw.totp-2fa.impl
 - Contains the System Settings > Security > TOTO 2FA Configuration
+- Contains the TOTP Generator implementation used to generate the TOTP Code using the users secretKey and the current time

 **************************************
 Deployment & Setup Steps:
 **************************************

 1. The Repository is a Liferay Workspace.
-Clone or download the Repository and import into Eclipse
+Clone or download the Repository and import into an Eclipse Workspace as a Liferay Workspace

-2. Build the 3 OSGi bundles with gradle
+2. Perform a Gradle > Refresh Gradle Project then build the 3 OSGi bundles with Gradle (see Gradle Tasks view)

 3. Copy the 3 OSGi bundles to the Liferay deploy folder and confirm they deploy successfully with the Gogo shell
 - totp-2fa-login-fragment is a Fragment bundle so it will remain at Resolved status